hmarr/dotfiles/README.md

 Mostly vim and zsh configuration.

-Clone the repository and run `./install.sh` to symlink the files to the right places.
+Clone the repository and run `bin/install.sh` to symlink the files to the right places.
+For more detailed instructions, see the [Mac setup guide](/mac-setup-guide.md).